bykof/bykof.github.com/docs/exercises/react/components/index.md

 ]
 ```

-And create the following website with React.js by using React components.
+And create the following website with React.js by using React components:

 <figure markdown>
   ![Image title](./example.png)